 Millions of Americans experience chronic pain, which can limit mobility and reduce flexibility, strength, and endurance.
 Patients who have experienced extended bouts of chronic pain are often unable to maintain a healthy lifestyle or achieve a state of general fitness.
 Oftentimes when these patients seek help from their doctor, they are prescribed an opioid pain reliever.

 Though opioids help many patients deal with chronic pain, they also cause the most prescription drug-related overdose deaths in the United States at a rate that continues to rise.
-Through our customized physical therapy programs, Lexington Rehab Center can help you significantly reduce your use of opioids for treatment of chronic pain, and in many cases, help you avoid opioids altogether.
+Through our customized physical therapy for chronic pain programs, Lexington Rehab Center can help you significantly reduce your use of opioids for treatment of chronic pain, and in many cases, help you avoid opioids altogether.

 Physical therapy programs for chronic pain may include a combination of:

 - Graded Exercises | Strength and flexibility exercises are very beneficial for patients with chronic pain.
 Your physical therapist will design a program of exercises that will gradually increase as your strength and flexibility improve.
 Graded exercises can help chronic pain patients improve coordination and movement, reduce stress and strain on the body, and decrease pain.

 - Education | To improve your knowledge and understanding of your chronic pain, your physical therapist will teach you how it occurs and what you can do about it.
 They will also teach you body awareness to improve your posture and movement.
 Learning how to move your body more efficiently can help you perform everyday tasks with less or no pain.

 - Manual Therapy | Manual therapy consists of gentle, hands-on techniques applied by your physical therapist.
 These techniques are used to manipulate or mobilize joint structures and soft tissues.
 Manual therapy can help increase a chronic pain patient’s range of motion, improve the quality of their tissues, and reduce pain.